Eating Disorders and Emotions: How Emotion Regulation Impacts Eating Behaviors

 Dialectical behavior therapy (DBT) was expressly developed to help people better regulate their emotions.

-While first conceived to help people struggling with borderline personality disorder, a mental health condition defined by extreme emotion dysregulation, the therapy has since been adapted to help people with eating disorder diagnoses.
+While first conceived to help people struggling with borderline personality disorder, a mental health condition defined by extreme emotion dysregulation, the therapy has since been adapted to help people with eating disorder diagnoses.10

-The therapeutic approach teaches a number of emotion regulation strategies, including:
+The therapeutic approach teaches a number of emotion regulation strategies, including:10

 • Mindfulness: An emphasis on the present moment, which can help people create space between themselves, their emotions, and their reactions to the world around them.

-• Distress tolerance: A skill set that is designed to help someone better accept or cope with their current situation, even if it’s unpleasant.
+• Distress tolerance: A skill set designed to help someone better accept or cope with their current situation, even if it’s unpleasant.

-• Interpersonal effectiveness: Strategies that help someone express their needs better and more assertively, while simultaneously maintaining positive and healthy relationships.
+• Interpersonal effectiveness: Strategies that help someone express their needs better and more assertively while maintaining positive and healthy relationships.

-While DBT aims to help individuals develop a more balanced relationship with their emotions, it can also help address the complex psychological issues that are often at the heart of eating disorders.
-[5]
+While DBT aims to help individuals develop a more balanced relationship with their emotions, it can also help address the complex psychological issues that are often at the heart of eating disorders.5

 Cognitive Behavioral Therapy

-Cognitive behavioral therapy (CBT) is a goal-oriented, problem-solving therapy, which identifies and challenges negative thought patterns and beliefs.
+Cognitive behavioral therapy (CBT) is a goal-oriented, problem-solving therapy that identifies and challenges negative thought patterns and beliefs.

 This approach operates on the idea that unhelpful behaviors stem from unhelpful thoughts.
-It helps individuals learn to first identify, then redirect, and, eventually, change these unhelpful thoughts, which hopefully leads to a positive change in behavior.
+It helps individuals learn first to identify, then redirect, and, eventually, change these unhelpful thoughts, hopefully leading to a positive change in behavior.11

-In particular, CBT is commonly used for treating emotional dysregulation associated with an array of eating disorders, anxiety disorders, and other mood disorders.
-[6]
+In particular, CBT is commonly used for treating emotional dysregulation associated with an array of eating disorders, anxiety disorders, and other mood disorders.6

 Acceptance and Commitment Therapy